 4. Is the grant requested part of the match-funding required by the Heritage Lottery Foundation (HLF) following an award?
 If so state the amount of that award and the percentage of match-funding required by the HLF and the completion date.

-Second or further applications will not be considered until a minimum of 12 months has elapsed since determination of the previous application, whether successful or not.
+Second or further applications will not be considered until a minimum of 12 months has elapsed since the determination of the previous application, whether successful or not.

 How to apply for a grant